britth/GameChanger/README.md

 + Clone the repository: `git clone https://github.com/britth/GameChanger.git`

-+ Open a terminal and issue the following command: `python gamechanger.py`
++ Open a terminal, navigate to the GameChanger directory, `cd GameChanger`, and issue the following command: `python gamechanger.py`

 + Follow the prompts in your terminal to explore tournament action!